Skip to Content

 Fortunately, the government has established rules allowing assets to be held in trust, called a “Special Needs” or “Supplemental Needs” Trust for a recipient of SSI and Medicaid, as long as certain requirements are met.

-How Our Virginia Law Firm Can Help with Special Needs Trusts
+How Our Virginia Law Firm Supports Your Special Needs Trust Needs

 Our law firm can help you set up a Special Needs Trust so that your loved one will still qualify for government benefits while receiving assets that will meet the supplemental needs of a family member with a disability (those that go beyond food, shelter, clothing, and Medicaid services).
 The Special Needs Trust funds those additional needs, but it must be designed specifically to supplement, not replace, public benefits.
 Parents should be aware that funds from the trust cannot be distributed directly to the beneficiary.
 Instead, it must be disbursed to third parties who provide goods and services for use and enjoyment by the disabled beneficiary.